-As per the Fund's Product Disclosure Statement (PDS), ordinary expenses such as investment management fees, Responsible Entity fees, custodian and administration fees, audit fees, and other ordinary expenses of operating the Fund are covered by the management fees and costs.
+As per the Fund's Product Disclosure Statement (PDS), management fees and costs include ordinary expenses such as Responsible Entity fees, investment management fees, custody and administration fees, audit fees and other ordinary expenses, excluding the performance fees and transactions costs.
+The total of these ordinary expenses are capped at the rate disclosed in the PDS.
+If the ordinary expenses exceed the disclosed cap then the Investment Manager will cover the shortfall and reimburse this to the Fund.

-g.
-Income tax
+(g) Income tax

-Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders.
+Under current legislation, the Fund is not subject to income tax provided it attribute the entirety of its taxable income to its unit holders.